 I awoke in the early morning hours of Monday, April 13 with a deeply troubled spirit.
 When I heard from our leadership in Honduras I quickly learned why.
 The San Lázaro Coffee farm, high in the La Botija mountains, was on fire.

-The videos & images that I received in the middle of the night early Monday morning were heartbreaking.
+The videos and images that I received in the middle of the night early Monday morning were heartbreaking.
 The massive flames devouring the large old oaks and pines were devastating.
 It was clear that there would be no way that our coffee plants, or at least not many of them, would survive this fire.
 This time of year is especially bad since we are near the end of the dry season and all of southern Honduras is like a tinderbox just waiting for a tiny spark to ignite.

 We are not sure how the fire started, perhaps innocently by children who use the pond on the opposite edge of the property for swimming and fishing.
 What we do know is that it started it quickly got out of control.
 This forest is a UNESCO World Heritage Site due to the biodiversity on the mountain.
 It’s an amazing place but extremely isolated.
 And in this isolated location our farm is an invaluable source of diversity but more importantly employment, most especially for women.
 Who’ve found transformation through sustainable employment.